n1vux/articles/11-11-11/Mass-11-11-KIA.md

 * [Lives Wasted On Armistice Day](http://www.historynet.com/world-war-i-wasted-lives-on-armistice-day.htm), **HistoryNet.com**.

-The canonical works consulted and block-quoted with footnotes were Massachusetts and USA Army official histories, and OOB maps.
+The canonical works consulted and block-quoted with footnotes were Massachusetts and USA Army official histories, and OOB maps, in the public domain (PD) or US Govt Copyright (which amounts to PD).

 * [Order of Battle on Western Front 11 A.M., Nov.
 11, 1918](https://www.wdl.org/en/item/16804/), AEF GHQ 3rd Section, c/o Library of Congress; also appearing in *[LoC Occaisional Paper 7](https://www.loc.gov/rr/geogmap/pdf/plp/occasional/OccPaper7.pdf): Maps of The First World War: An Illustrated Essay and List of Select Maps in The Library of Congress*, Ryan J. Moore, A Philip Lee Phillips Map Society Publication, Library of Congress, DC: 2014.